AlexSTJO/cli-flow/README.md

 # 🌊 cli-flow

-Modular CLI framework for automating cloud workflows.
+Modular CLI framework for automating local and cloud-based workflows.
 Written in Go.
 Adding services is super easy, made it as customisable as possible

 ---